-In our role as residual balancer, we can carry out a market-balancing action if we think the system is likely to move outside of the acceptable range of balance, either during the day or by the end of the day.
+In our role as residual balancer, we can carry out a marketbalancing action if we think the system is likely to move outside of the acceptable range of balance, either during the day or by the end of the day.

-This means we can trade on the open gas market to buy gas to cover an overall negative imbalance (also referred to as a short system), or sell gas to try to reduce a positive imbalance (a long system).
-When we carry out a market-balancing action, we're attempting to change the physical flows of gas into or from the system through market trades.
+This means we can trade on the On the Day Commodity Market (OCM) to buy gas to cover an overall negative imbalance (also referred to as a short system), or sell gas to try to reduce a positive imbalance (a long system).
+When we carry out a market-balancing action, we are attempting to change the physical flows of gas into or from the system through market trades.

 There are other tools we can use as well.
-For example, in order to manage the locationspecific constraints of the system, we can buy back the right to flow gas or carry out locationspecific gas trades.
-We can also agree contracts for flexibility gas in order to provide a shortterm solution to system problems normally experienced at the extremities of the system.
+For example, in order to manage the location-specific constraints of the system, we can buy back the right to flow gas or carry out locationspecific gas trades.
+We can also agree contracts for flexibility gas in order to provide a short-term solution to system problems normally experienced at the extremities of the system.
 These flexibility contracts are known as 'operating margins' (OM).